Russia regulator says BP deal may be Rosneft's last

 The TNK-BP takeover is subject to government approvals, which are expected in the first half of next year.
 BP has a 90 day exclusive negotiation period to hammer out the rest of the buyout terms.

-Among the details which have yet to be announced is treatment of minorities in TNK-BP's listed unit, TNK-BP Holding, which has a free float of about 5 percent.
+Among the details which have yet to be announced is treatment of minorities in TNK-BP's listed unit, TNK-BP Holding TNBP.MM, which has a free float of about 5 percent.

 Its shares fell more than 11 percent after Sechin told a conference call that buying out minority shareholders had not formed part of the deal talks.